acotty/CB_GDBMI_PLUGIN/Readme.md

         - count line break point            - save/load working
         - conditional line break point      - save/load working
 3. Expand function argument and local variables in the watch window.
-4. ** Wait for SF ticket 1250 changed to be merged in order to move forward for SF trunk work!!!!**

 ### Medium Priority